KDesp73/kdscript/docs/Design.md

 - echo "Hello World"
 - exit `exit-code` (int)

-- run "path/to/script" -- Run external kd script (maybe handled by the preprocessor)

 - input() -- Should change
 - val(expression) -- Should change
 - str(expression) -- Should change